Aegiq/lightworks/docs/source/sdk/photonic_circuit.rst

     :scale: 100%
     :align: center

 This is the core functionality of Parameters in the circuit.
-It is also possible to store Parameters in the custom :doc:`../sdk_reference/parameter_dict` object, allowing for easy management and modification of parameters without having to assign each created Parameter to a distinct variable.
+It is also possible to store Parameters in the custom :class:`ParameterDict <lightworks.ParameterDict>` object, allowing for easy management and modification of parameters without having to assign each created Parameter to a distinct variable.
 It is recommended that this is utilized for any more than a couple of parameters.
 This is discussed further in the :doc:`parameters` section.

 .. note::
     Only certain aspects of a circuit can be parameterized, this includes phase shifts, beam splitter reflectivities and loss values.
 The mode number that elements are placed on cannot be parameterized.
 Some caution should also be used, as if the value of the parameter is altered some it becomes invalid for the quantity it is assigned to, then this will raise a compilation error when the circuit is attempted to be used.